ariatemplates/editors-tools/ultimate-poc/README.md

 We call the application serving source edition features (processing): the ___backend___.

-A frontend is a client of this backend (server application), and they communicate through standard means.
+A frontend is a client of this backend (then acting as a server application), and they communicate through standard means.

 Here is a quick description of the stack:

 * __backend__: a Node.js based application, providing services used by editors and IDEs
-* __API__: a classical programming interface, used by the JSON-RPC layer (which is the backend-side end-point of the _communication interface_)
+* __API__: a classical programming interface for the backend, used by the JSON-RPC (Remote Procedure Call protocol using JSON) layer (which is the end point of the _communication interface_ - see below - for the backend)
 * __communication interface__: [JSON](http://en.wikipedia.org/wiki/JSON)-[RPC](http://en.wikipedia.org/wiki/Remote_procedure_call) through [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) (default listening port: 3000)
 * __frontend__: any IDE or Editor with extension capability, using the backend through the communication interface

-This project aims at providing everything but the last part: a frontend is a consumer of the project.
+This project aims at providing everything __except__ the last part: indeed, a frontend is a consumer of the project.

-However, as this is a work in progress, and for some prioritary requirements, everything is integrated into a __single__ frontend project: an Eclipse plugin.
+However, as this project is still a work in progress, and for some prioritary requirements, the reversed approach has been taken: everything is integrated into a __single__ frontend project, an Eclipse plugin.

-Later on, we could consider doing it for [Sublime Text](http://www.sublimetext.com/), [Notepad++](http://notepad-plus-plus.org/), [Cloud9](https://c9.io/), ...
+Later on, we could consider extending other tools to use the backend, like: [Sublime Text](http://www.sublimetext.com/), [Notepad++](http://notepad-plus-plus.org/), [Cloud9](https://c9.io/), a custom IDE, ... or even any other specific tools not even doing edition (analysis for instance).

 # Contribute